symeapp/syme/README.md

 **4.2.2 – Key Derivation**

 The user’s master password, which inputted on registration, is transformed into a 512-bit master key using the PBKDF2 key-derivation function.
 The output from PBKDF2 is split into two 256-bit keys (K1 and K2).
-The first 256 bits (K1) are used as the authentication key, while the 256 last bits (K2) are used as the initialization key.
+The first 256 bits (K1) are used as the authentication key, and the 256 last bits (K2) are used as the initialization key.

 **4.2.3 – Verifier Creation**